nvim-telescope/telescope.nvim/README.md

         ["<c-s>"] = actions.goto_file_selection_split,

         -- Add up multiple actions
-        -- Currently actions.center is not set,
-        -- so if you want to center you screen after opening a file you should do this ["<CR>"] = actions.goto_file_selection_edit + actions.center,
+        ["<CR>"] = actions.goto_file_selection_edit + actions.center,

         -- You can perform as many actions in a row as you like